bryntum/chronograph/src/guides/AdvancedFeatures.md

 We can finally introduce a most interesting feature of ChronoGraph - data branching.

 You can derive a new ChronoGraph data scope from the existing one.
-The data in these 2 scope will be unrelated.
+The data in these 2 scopes will be identical at the beginning, but will diverge, as user performs writes.

 ```ts
 const graph2 = ChronoGraph.new()